 When do you seek professional assistance?

 You don't need to see a hand specialist unless you experience numbness, tingling, cramping, or stiffness persist after you put down your phone.
-If your symptoms persist even though you are not using your phone, you can schedule an appointment with one of the best orthopaedic doctor in Bhubaneswar for hand injuries.
+If your symptoms persist even though you are not using your phone, you can schedule an appointment with one of the best orthopedic doctors in Bhubaneswar for hand injuries.

 Suppose you have a repetitive stress injury, carpal tunnel syndrome, cubital tunnel syndrome, smartphone pinky, tendonitis, or arthritis.
 In that case, an orthopedic doctor in Bhubaneswar will examine your symptoms and possibly conduct some tests to understand the seriousness.